BUSINESS CONSULTING

 Traditional management consultants improve existing enterprises.
 They assume documented processes, established revenue models, and functional middle management.
 Startup consultants operate in the opposite environment: undefined workflows, founder-dependent sales, and teams that execute on instinct instead of repeatable playbooks.
 The deliverable is not a strategy deck.
 It is the operational scaffolding that allows the company to grow without collapsing under its own weight.

 The difference shows up in the engagement structure.
 Enterprise consultants deploy teams of analysts to produce detailed reports.
 Startup consultants embed as fractional operators, implementing alongside the team.
-Where a traditional firm might deliver a 60-slide market analysis, a startup consultant documents your sales process, trains your team on it, and measures adoption over 90 days.
+Where a traditional firm will deliver a 60-slide market analysis, a startup consultant documents your sales process, trains your team on it, and measures adoption over 90 days.

-In my work with early-stage companies, the pattern repeats: founders hire consultants expecting strategic vision, only to receive process documentation instead.
+In the work with early-stage companies, the pattern repeats: founders hire consultants expecting strategic vision, only to receive process documentation instead.
 Six months later, those documented processes are the reason the company survived its first major hiring wave without operational collapse.

 Four Operational Gaps a Consultant Solves That Internal Iteration Cannot